any-docs/css/content/guides/grid_layout/subgrid/index.md

 If you set the value `subgrid` on `grid-template-columns`, `grid-template-rows` or both, instead of creating a new track listing, the nested grid uses the tracks defined on the parent.

 For example, if you use `grid-template-columns: subgrid` and the nested grid spans three column tracks of the parent, the nested grid will have three column tracks of the same size as the parent grid.
-While [gaps](/guides/Grid_layout/Basic_concepts#gutters) are inherited, they can be overridden with a different {{cssxref("gap")}} value.
+While [gaps](/guides/Grid_layout/Basic_concepts#gutters) are inherited, they can be overridden with a different `gap` value.
 [Line names](/guides/Grid_layout/Named_grid_lines) can be passed from the parent into the subgrid, and the subgrid can also declare its own line names.

 ## Subgrid for columns